-A 1982 graduate of Davidson College, he received his Master of Divinity in 1986 and his Doctor of Theology in 1997 from Columbia Theological Seminary.
+A 1982 graduate of Davidson College, David received his Master of Divinity in 1986 and his Doctor of Theology in 1997 from Columbia Theological Seminary.

-He and his wife, Nancy, have two adult children, Sam and Claire.
+He and his wife, Nancy, have two adult children and live in Decatur, Georgia.

 Consensus and Complexity: A Retreat for New Family Foundation CEOs